 The Socratic Method

-The origins of this classic teaching technique stretch right back to the wily old ancient Greek himself.
-Socrates’ strategy for higher order thinking and critical inquiry involved a process of thoughtful questioning and discussion.
+This classic teaching technique’s origins stretch back to the wily, old ancient Greek himself.
+Socrates’ strategy for higher-order thinking and critical inquiry involved a process of thoughtful questioning and discussion.
 This practice effectively engages the student’s analytical and critical faculties.

 The Socratic questioning process demands that, rather than the teacher feeding the student information directly, they should employ a series of questions that develops the student’s understanding and their awareness of the limits of their own knowledge.